Diane 35 Tablet: Uses, Dosage and Effects

 Polycystic Ovary Syndrome (PCOS)

-Diane 35 is also commonly prescribed for women suffering from PCOS.
-It is a hormonal disorder characterized by irregular menstrual cycles, excessive androgen levels, and polycystic ovaries.
+Diane 35 is mainly used for contraception.
+It is a most reliable means of preventing pregnancy by stopping ovulation, thickening cervical mucus and modifying the uterine lining.
+It is important that you follow the recommended dosage in order for it to be effective.
 The anti-androgen properties of cyproterone acetate help in reducing symptoms such as hirsutism (excessive hair growth) and acne, which are often associated with PCOS.

 Irregular Periods